shashankxrm/forkspy/README.md

 <!-- USAGE EXAMPLES -->
 ## Use Cases

-🚀 Open Source Project Growth – Track forks to measure your project’s popularity and identify contributors who might collaborate.
+🚀 Open Source Project Growth – Track forks to measure your project's popularity and identify contributors who might collaborate.

 📢 Community Engagement – Get notified when someone forks your repo and reach out to them for discussions, PRs, or feedback.